Skip to main content

 • The options Notice and Slide Show are supported by the BioStation 2 model.

-• Device Volume: Set sound effects to play upon starting, successful authentication, and authentication failure events.
+• Sound: Set sound effects to play upon starting, successful authentication, and authentication failure events.
 Select *.wav files up to 500Kb in file size.
 Click the Browse button.

 To reflect changes in real time on the device, click the Update button.